You belong here.

 At Roger Williams University School of Law, 10% of our student population identifies as a member of the LGBTQ+ community.
 The law school also has out administrators and adjunct faculty.
 The Alliance, our LGBTQ+ student organization, is very active building community, hosting speakers and events, as well as offering opportunities for mentorship.
 Members of our faculty have written on LGBT related topics ranging from abolishing sodomy laws to legalizing gay marriage.

-LGBT issues come into consideration in many ways both big and small at the school of law from including partners in our Orientation programming to offering gender neutral bathrooms for transgender students.
-Rhode Island is a very LGBT friendly community.
-Providence offers a diverse gay scene with a range of LGBT and LGBT-friendly bars, coffee shops, restaurants, and clubs.
+LGBTQ+ issues come into consideration in many ways both big and small at the school of law from including partners in our Orientation programming to offering gender neutral bathrooms for transgender students.
+Rhode Island offers a very LGBTQ+ friendly community.
+Providence offers a diverse gay scene with a range of LGBTQ+ and LGBTQ-friendly establishments.